DJCordhose/mlops-drift/README.md

 1. Start your preferred notebook server
    * if you do not have one, just do: `jupyter notebook`
 1. Run notebooks using your notebook server
-   * notebooks/train.ipynb
+   * Developing drift metrics: notebooks/drift.ipynb
-   * notebooks/analysis.ipynb
+   * Analysis: notebooks/analysis.ipynb

-# Credits

-This repository is based on https://github.com/openknowledge/mlops-m3/tree/main/insurance-prediction
+   * Re-Train: notebooks/train.ipynb